eamonbell/matlab-runner/README.md

 The first time the command is executed it will open a new terminal for matlab which will take a few seconds, but each following execution will be instant.

+Selecting 'Matlab: Run File' will run the entire contents of the current file.
+Make sure you save to see you changes reflected in the output.